xiongjason/xiongjason/README.md

 - Team player
 - Good time and task management
 - Interested in new tech
-- Not afraid to ask questions and learn.
+- Not afraid to ask questions and learn

 Tech experience :computer:
 - Python